Goran Ješić: Democratic Party

-Independent politician
+2024 detention

-On 5 November 2024, during the protests following the Novi Sad railway station canopy collapse, Ješić was detained by the police after attempting to prevent an arrest of a protester.
-He was released on 7 November.
-He turned himself over to the police the next day after an announcement that he will be detained once again.
-Lawyer Sead Spahović called Ješić a political prisoner.
-Ješić was released again on 22 November.
-Following his release, Ješić announced that he is returning to active politics and added that this is the "beginning of the end of the Vučić regime".

-On 27 November, in an interview to Vreme, Ješić announced that he will be forming a new political party.
+On 5 November 2024, during a protest in Novi Sad following the Novi Sad railway station canopy collapse, Ješić was detained by police after trying to prevent the arrest of a young protester.
+He was released on 7 November, but turned himself in the next day after it was announced that he would be detained again.
+Lawyer Sead Spahović described him as a political prisoner.
+He was released again on 22 November.
+After his release, Ješić announced his return to active politics, calling it "the beginning of the end of the Vučić regime".
+On 27 November, in an interview with Vreme, he announced plans to form a new political organisation based in Novi Sad.

 Solidarity

-On 21 December 2024, Ješić founded and presented the Solidarity, Self-Defence, Liberation (Solidarnost) political organization.
+On 21 December 2024, Ješić presented the political initiative "Solidarity, Self-Defence, Liberation" (Solidarnost, samoodbrana, oslobođenje) at a public forum in Novi Sad attended by representatives of the opposition.
+The initiative was formally established as the Solidarity civic movement in February 2025.

+Ahead of the 2026 Serbian parliamentary election, Solidarity formed the "European Serbia" coalition with the Party of Freedom and Justice (SSP) and Serbia Centre (SRCE), announced on 9 September 2026, with Marinika Tepić and Zdravko Ponoš as the list's leading figures.
+Ješić said the movement had achieved its political goal of ensuring that a pro-European list would run in the election.
+He said the coalition was open to cooperating with the Student List in election monitoring and in the post-election period, and argued that the two should not be enemies.
+Ješić was placed 186th on the list, while Solidarity's international secretary, former minister Jasna Matić, was among the first ten candidates.

+During the campaign, Ješić said he regarded Solidarity as a partner of the student movement and hoped for a Student List victory, adding that the pro-European opposition would back the presidential candidate of the largest opposition list without conditions.
+On 24 September 2026, the anniversary of the 24 September 2000 elections that defeated Slobodan Milošević, Ješić, Dragan Đilas, Tepić and Ponoš signed a "Declaration for a European Serbia", pledging that the coalition would not cooperate with the Serbian Progressive Party after the election.

 Political positions

-Ješić is a self-declared left-wing politician.
-He opposes the rule of the Serbian Progressive Party and called its regime a "mafia pyramid".
+Ješić describes himself as left-wing.
+He opposes the rule of the Serbian Progressive Party, which he has called a "mafia pyramid".

-Foreign policies
+Foreign policy

-Ješić is in favor of Serbia joining the European Union and supports sanctioning Russia due to its invasion of Ukraine.
+Ješić supports Serbia's accession to the European Union and the imposition of sanctions on Russia over its invasion of Ukraine.

-Kosovo question
+Kosovo

-Ješić believes that the current status of Kosovo is the result of the "absolutely wrong policy of the Republic of Serbia in the past few decades, which culminated in ethnic cleansing and civil war, and in the end, the loss of the war by the Serbian Army and capitulation by the Kumanovo Agreement."
-He called the proposed Community of Serb Municipalities a "quasi-institution" and added that the human rights of Kosovo Serbs are best protected through OSCE and the Council of Europe.
+Ješić has argued that the current status of Kosovo is the result of "absolutely wrong" Serbian policy over several decades, which in his view culminated in ethnic cleansing, war, military defeat and capitulation under the Kumanovo Agreement.
+He has called the proposed Community of Serb Municipalities a "quasi-institution", arguing that the rights of Kosovo Serbs are best protected through the OSCE and the Council of Europe.

 Personal life

-Ješić resides in Novi Sad.
-His brother Vladimir is a journalist.
+Ješić lives in Novi Sad.
+His brother, Vladimir Ješić, is a journalist.